Sure, we all want to age successfully…

 Whether it’s your relationships with your friends, family, neighbors, co-workers, colleagues or even strangers, being involved in some sort of community environment is so important.

 - Social interaction improves your cognitive health – a study by Bryan James at the Rush Alzheimer’s Disease Center in Chicago, analyzed over 1100 seniors with dementia.
 The seniors were followed for 12 years and Bryan and his team found the people with frequent social interaction had 70% less cognitive decline than the dementia patients with low social interaction.

-- Social interaction improves your physical health – a study by Fadia Shaya and her research team found that social networks help control hypertension and the Novant Health Library reports that the benefits of being social and involved in communities among older adults are also a reduced risk of some cancers, osteoporosis, and forms of arthritis like rheumatoid arthritis.
+- Social interaction improves your physical health – a study by Fadia Shaya and her research team found that social networks help control hypertension and the benefits of being social and involved in communities among older adults are also a reduced risk of some cancers, osteoporosis, and forms of arthritis like rheumatoid arthritis.

 - Social interaction improves mental health – the Economic and Social Research Council, reports that social isolation is a key trigger for mental illness.
 They found that adults who have no friends are psychologically the worst off, and that it’s an internationally shared concept that friendships are important.

 - Social interaction increases your longevity – Australian researchers conducted a study at Flinders University and they followed 1,500 people for a span of 10 years.
 They discovered that people with a large network of friends outlived their counterparts by 22%.

 Even if it’s simple interactions, community plays a large role in boosting your overall well-being.

 Just like your hair and nails are designed to grow, you’re designed to grow through new life experiences and lifelong learning.

 And just like any other muscle in your body, your brain need to be exercised and well-maintained.
 Otherwise, the use it or lose it principle can take over and you’ll risk increasing your cognitive decline.